 Principal investigator completes forms

 Choose from three different approaches:

-- Recommended: Complete forms—such as the Biosafety Approval Form (BAF)—and send them to the biosafety officer for pre-review before officially submitting them to the IBC coordinator.
+- Recommended: Complete forms and send them to the biosafety officer for pre-review before officially submitting them to the IBC coordinator.
 This practice expedites the approval process.

 - Work with the WSU biosafety officer to complete forms and develop or revise a BSM.